JoonHyeok-hozy-Kim/ai_paper_study/text_books/ml_tom_mitchell/ch02/07/note.md

 <br>

 #### Prop.)
 Conjunctive Hypothesis Space is Biased.
-The size of the conjunctive hypothesis space minute compared to the size of the power set of $X$.
+The size of the conjunctive hypothesis space is minute compared to the size of the power set of $X$.
 - e.g.) [Previous EnjoySport Example](../02/note.md#example-enjoysport)
   - $|X|=96$
     - $` \because 4*(3*2*2*2*2*2)=96`$.